mila-iqia/SARC/docs/deployment.md

 It will display the content of the previously generated public key ; copy/paste this key in [the Deploy keys settings of the github project](https://github.com/mila-iqia/SARC/settings/keys).
 (You don't need write access)

+### Lingering

+For `podman` to avoid throwing warnings under a `su sarc` session, you should enable login lingering:

+`sudo loginctl enable-linger sarc`

 ## Get SARC

 ### Get code